Termite Damage & Home Insurance: Why It's Not Covered

 • Neglect or failure to maintain the property

 Termite damage falls squarely under all three categories.
-This is true across all major insurers and has not changed in 2025 or 2026.
+This is one of the most consistent home insurance exclusions across every major carrier, and it has not changed in 2026.

 Common Misconception